Fastlikelava/william-carter-portfolio/design-stories/ssa-digital-first-redesign.md

 layout: page
 title: SSA.gov Digital-First Redesign
 permalink: /design-stories/ssa-digital-first-redesign/
-classes: large-text
 ---

-# SSA.gov Digital-First Redesign
-### Enterprise Web • Human-Centered Design • Design System Leadership • 180M+ Visitors Annually
 [← Back to Design Stories]({{ site.baseurl }}/design-stories/)

 # SSA.gov Digital-First Redesign
+### Enterprise Web • Human-Centered Design • Design System • 180M+ Visitors Annually

 ---

 ## Design Story Overview

-When the pandemic reshaped how Americans accessed government services, SSA faced a historic challenge:
+When the pandemic dramatically reshaped how people accessed government services, SSA.gov was carrying enormous weight on a fragile foundation: **tens of thousands of legacy pages**, inconsistent experiences, and customer satisfaction stuck in the mid-40s.
-a legacy website with **78,000+ pages**, low satisfaction, and inconsistent user experience across channels.

-As a **Content Strategist & UX Lead**, I helped drive SSA’s largest digital transformation effort in more than a decade — the **digital-first redesign of SSA.gov**, impacting more than **180 million annual visitors**.
+As a **Content Strategist and UX lead** on the Web Strategy team, I helped drive a multi-year **digital-first redesign of SSA.gov**, serving more than **180 million visitors each year** in English and Spanish.

-My work centered on:
+My work focused on:

-- **Human-Centered Design (HCD)** at enterprise scale
+- applying **human-centered design** to one of the U.S. government’s highest-traffic websites
-- Building a **Figma design system** aligned with USWDS
+- building and governing a **Figma-based design system** aligned with USWDS
-- Redesigning high-impact workflows (Retirement, Medicare, SSN, SSI)
+- redesigning top-task workflows across retirement, Medicare, disability, SSI, and card services
-- Simplifying complexity using **plain language**
+- translating complex program rules into **plain-language content and UI patterns**
-- Iterative design & validation using **research + analytics**
+- using **research and analytics** (Medallia, GA/DAP) to steer design decisions
-- Cross-functional leadership across USDS, GSA, CMS, developers, and policy teams
+- coordinating with USDS, GSA, and internal components to keep everyone aligned

-**Outcome:**
-**+22.3 CSAT improvement**, **25% increase in online transactions**, and **550% growth** in online benefit verification letters — directly reducing office traffic and call-center load.
+**Outcomes:**
+Within the first major releases, we saw:

+- Overall CSAT rising from **47.7 → 70.0** (+22.3 points)
+- SSI section CSAT reaching **76.5**, one of the best-performing areas on the site
+- **25% increase** in my Social Security online transactions
+- **550% increase** in online Benefit Verification Letters
+- Spanish-language sections consistently rating **85%+ CSAT**

+The sections below walk through how we got there: the problem we faced, my role, the design and research process, the organization-wide impact, and what I’d do next.

 ---

 # 1. Problem & Context

-SSA.gov was one of the most visited government websites, but:

-- Content was scattered across **tens of thousands** of legacy pages
-- Findability was low and task pathways were unclear
+Before the redesign, SSA.gov was:

+- **Huge and fragmented** – more than 78,000 pages, many redundant or outdated
+- **Hard to navigate** – top tasks were buried under program-centric navigation
-- Mobile layouts were dense and inconsistent
+- **Text-heavy and confusing** – dense paragraphs, inconsistent content patterns
-- Spanish content needed modernization & accessibility upgrades
-- No unified design system or editorial standard existed
-- Pandemic-driven demand exposed major gaps in digital service delivery

-**Baseline pain signals:**

-- CSAT stuck at **47.7**
-- High abandonment on common task flows
-- Increased call-center volume
-- Users struggled with long, text-heavy pages

-SSA partnered with USDS to launch a full, digital-first redesign — and I was a core contributor to strategy, content, workflows, and iterative testing.
+- **Inaccessible on mobile** – layouts were not optimized for small screens or touch
+- **Inconsistent in Spanish** – translations didn’t always match English content or structure
+- **Underperforming in satisfaction** – CSAT around **47.7**, with users frequently reporting frustration and confusion

+Internally, content ownership was distributed across components, each with their own standards.
+Externally, the pandemic pushed more people online, exposing the cracks in navigation, content, and workflows.

+The core challenge: **How do we turn a giant, policy-heavy site into a top-task, digital-first experience that feels clear, trustworthy, and usable—for everyone?**

 ---

 # 2. My Role & Team

-### Role: Content Strategist / UX Lead
+### Role: Content Strategist / UX Lead (GS-13)

-I partnered with designers, developers, researchers, and product owners to design, test, and launch new digital experiences.
+I worked as part of a cross-functional Web Strategy team alongside USDS, GSA, developers, analysts, and program offices.

-**My contributions included:**
+**My responsibilities included:**

-- Leading content strategy & plain-language adoption
-- Designing flows & prototypes for top tasks
+- Defining and implementing **content strategy** for high-impact sections (retirement, SSI, Medicare, card services, Spanish content)
-- Building and governing the **Figma-based SSA design system**
+- Building and maintaining a **Figma design system** aligned with USWDS and WCMS templates
-- Analyzing Medallia & GA data to identify improvements
+- Partnering with UX researchers to turn **Medallia + analytics insights** into design and content changes
+- Designing and validating **page templates, flows, and content patterns**
-- Supporting usability testing in English and Spanish
+- Supporting **usability testing** (English and Spanish), including eye-tracking and moderated sessions
-- Collaborating with USDS, GSA, CMS, and internal SSA components
-- Co-founding the **Digital Experience Council** for cross-agency alignment
+- Co-founding the **Digital Experience Council** to align components on design, content, and metrics
-- Delivering iterative releases in an Agile environment
+- Helping set success metrics for key tasks (CSAT, adoption, task completion) and tracking outcomes

+### Key collaborators

+- UX designers and researchers
+- Developers and WCMS engineers
+- USDS and GSA partners
+- Policy and program SMEs
+- Spanish-language reviewers and translators
+- Analytics and CX teams working with Medallia and GA/DAP

+This was a truly enterprise-scale effort that required design, policy, operations, and technology to move in the same direction.

 ---